LocalViT: Analyzing Locality in Vision Transformers: Introduction

-The effectiveness of the introduced locality mechanism is validated in two ways.
-Firstly, its properties are investigated experimentally.
-We draw four basic conclusions. \textit{i.} Depth-wise convolution alone can already improve the performance of the baseline transformer. \textit{ii.} A better activation function after depth-wise convolution can result in a significant performance gain. \textit{iii.} The locality mechanism is more important for lower layers. \textit{iv.} Expanding the hidden dimension of the feed-forward network leads to a larger model capacity and a higher classification accuracy.
-Secondly, as shown in Fig.~\ref{fig:teaser}, the locality mechanism is successfully applied to 4 vision transformers, which underlines its generality.
-The contributions of this paper are three-fold: \begin{enumerate} \item We bring a locality mechanism to vision transformers by introducing depth-wise convolutions.
-The new transformer architecture combines a self-attention mechanism for global relationship modelling and a locality mechanism for local information aggregation. \item We analyze the basic properties of the introduced locality mechanism.
+Through the empirical study, we derive two sets of conclusions. \textbf{Firstly}, four important properties of the investigated locality mechanism are revealed. \textit{i.} Locality mechanism alone can already improve the performance of the baseline transformer. \textit{ii.} A better activation function can result in a significant performance gain. \textit{iii.} The locality mechanism is more important for lower layers. \textit{iv.} Expanding the hidden dimension of the feed-forward network leads to a larger model capacity and a higher classification accuracy. \textbf{Secondly}, as shown in Fig.~\ref{fig:teaser}, the locality mechanism is successfully applied to 5 vision transformers, which underlines its generality.
+The contributions of this paper are three-fold: \begin{enumerate} \item We study a locality mechanism that enhances vision transformers.
+The modified transformer architecture combines a self-attention mechanism for global relationship modelling and a locality mechanism for local information aggregation. \item We analyze the basic properties of the introduced locality mechanism.
 The influence of each component (depth-wise convolution, non-linear activation function, layer placement, and hidden dimension expansion ratio) is singled out. \item We apply these ideas to vision transformers incl.
-DeiT~\cite{touvron2020training}, T2T-ViT~\cite{yuan2021tokens}, PVT~\cite{wang2021pyramid}, and TNT~\cite{han2021transformer}.
+DeiT~\cite{touvron2020training}, Swin transformers~\cite{liu2021swin}, T2T-ViT~\cite{yuan2021tokens}, PVT~\cite{wang2021pyramid}, and TNT~\cite{han2021transformer}.
 Experiments show that the simple technique proposed in this paper generalizes well to various transformer architectures. \end{enumerate}